amirgamil/lispy/README.md

 1. You can launch a repl by running `make` in the outer directory
 2. If you want to run a specific file, you can run `./run <path/to/file>`.
 For context, run is an executable with a small script to run a passed in file.
 Note don't include the `<>` when passing a path (I included it for clarity).

+There is no distinction between statements and expressions -> everything is an expression!
+A function declaration will return the name of the functiion.
+A function will return the last expression of the body.